 Primary Colours & Perception

-Moving over to red, it’s a colour that’s impossible to miss – our brains are literally adapted to notice this colour above many others.
-It’s the colour of blood, fire, many ripe fruits, a setting or rising sun, and changing leaves on trees – all things that would be important to see throughout human history.
-And when we’re angry, embarrassed, or in love, our cheeks go red.
-So what does this tell us?
-Red is a raw and passionate colour, full of emotion and urgency, and can be used for both positive and negative feelings.
-Its presence makes us want to take immediate action.
-When combined with basic human instincts like hunger or fear, this is a powerful cue – which is why so many fast food restaurants (and horror movies) use red in their logos.
+Red is a raw and passionate colour, full of emotion and urgency.
+It can be used for both positive and negative feelings, cueing us to take immediate action.
+When combined with basic human instincts like hunger or fear, this is basically a human brain hack.
+It’s why so many fast-food restaurants (and horror movies) use red in their logos.

 Going Beyond the Basics